sjmeas/RNASeq/README.md

----
-title: "Copy Number Variation Analysis Pipeline"
+#Copy Number Variation Analysis Pipeline
-author: Steven J. Meas
-date: 20/06/2020
-output: html_document
----

 This repository provides scripts for a copy number variation (CNV) of RNASeq data.